Case Study: Embedding Sustainability in Dietetic Placements (2025)

 At a Glance:

-• Only 100% producer-driver collective for fairly traded and ecologically sustainable foods
+• It is the only 100% producer-driven collective for fairly traded and ecologically sustainable food products.

-• This unique structure guarantees that prices are based on real cost of production and free of producer exploitation
+• This unique structure ensures that prices are based on the real cost of sustainable production, protecting producers from exploitation.

 Fair Trade Certifications

-In a world where food supply chains increasingly stretch across the globe, buying foods produced closer to where they are consumed is one effective strategy for being able to trace, understand and choose supply chains that are more sustainable.
-Focusing menus on seasonal produce and local procurement are effective paths forward for contributing to local economies, supporting local production capacity and resulting food security, and facilitating transparency and accountability around production practices.
+In a world where food supply chains increasingly span the globe, sourcing foods closer to where they are consumed is an effective strategy for improving traceability, understanding, and sustainability.
+Designing menus around seasonal produce and prioritizing local procurement can strengthen local economies, enhance food security through support for regional production capacity, and promote greater transparency and accountability in production practices.

 Small Producer Symbol

-The Small Producers Symbol consists of 120 small producers’ organizations representing 50 million families across Latin America-Caribbean, Africa and Asia.
-Products from 30 countries are certified by SPP and sold in 50 consumer countries.
-SPP represents a simple but powerful shift in the mechanics of fair trade by centring producer voices and concerns in the process of determining what ‘fair’ prices and criteria are, while offering consumers traceability of products and transparency on production techniques and organizational structures.
+SPP consists of 132 small producers’ organizations representing around 84 thousand families across Latin America, the Caribbean, Africa, and Asia.
+Products from 29 countries are certified by SPP and sold in about 50 consumer countries.
+SPP represents a simple but powerful shift in the mechanics of fair trade by centering producer voices and concerns in the process of determining what ‘fair’ prices and criteria are, while offering consumers traceability of products and transparency on production techniques and organizational structures.

 As a producer-driven initiative, the SPP independent certification represents:

-3. Prices based on real cost of production and free of exploitation
+3. Prices based on the real cost of production and are free of exploitation

 4. Complete supply chain traceability